 Or take The Construction Brothers podcast, produced by 6th generation builders who own a virtual building and construction company.
 As you can see, large and small businesses benefit from using all possible mediums to attract their target audience.

 White papers, infographics, Instagram stories, videos, and blog posts can be used at any stage of the buyers’ journey.
 As of this year, online videos have made up more than 82% of all consumer internet traffic.
-The type of media you decide on depends on your construction marketing goals, resources, and audience.
+The type of media you decide on depends on the goals of your digital marketing campaigns, resources, and audience.

 When you follow up with customers, you improve their experience and show you care.
 Not only is customer retention cheaper than acquisition, but it is also extremely valuable to increase profitability.
 Keeping in touch is a great way to upsell, make a new sale, and nurture old leads.